Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 **Credit** Thanks to my mentor, Daniel Hamilton, for the guidance on structuring my project properly.

+**Note:** While most of my JavaScript is in a separate script.js file (e.g., for form validation), I chose to keep my Bootstrap modal script inline in the index HTML.
+This follows Bootstrap’s standard implementation and ensures smooth functionality without additional complexity.
+The modal performed as expected in all tests, opening and closing correctly without errors.

 🐞 Uncaught TypeError: Cannot Read Properties of Null (Reading 'addEventListener') 🐛

 - **Issue:** While testing in Google Developer Tools, I encountered an error: